theopn/haunted-tiles/README.md

 Both sets of configuration strive to be a minimal setup that gets out of your way while providing practical features and being aesthetically pleasing.
 The overall theme is [Dracula](https://draculatheme.com/contribute), hence the name "Haunted"-tiles (it's also partially because I like naming everything).

-Also, feel free to check out:
+Feel free to check out:

 - [Theovim](https://github.com/theopn/theovim/), my Neovim configuration
 - Rest of my [dotfiles](https://github.com/theopn/dotfiles)